georgemeng/customSlider/README.md

 For the custom sliderInput test, there are a couple options, I ended up with 4 working solutions.

 1) use jQuery + css + numericInput to implement the slider.
 The downside is that it is not a true component.
+Also it could not enter text, so this solution does not satisfy 1-e, which expects non number input.

 	The working URL is https://georgemeng.shinyapps.io/CustomSlider/